 Even if the deal they’re offering is better than your existing card’s interest repayments, keep looking for more deals at different institutions and find out which card issuer offers the best deal.

-When you’ve found the best deal, you can apply for your new credit card with the card issuer.
+When you’ve found the best deal, you can apply for your new credit card with the issuer.
 They will require a KYC and check your credit record to consider your application.

 Then, you can start repaying the outstanding debt on your new credit card.